ashimbadrie/lara-core/README.md

 ```

+## Paginated Record Listing

-To have a paged list of records, we need the list manager and controller
+In order to load a paginated list of records, we need to create a *list manager* and *list controller* as follows:

 ```php